Clastify logo

 Building a primary cell

 A primary cell is an electrochemical cell that uses a spontaneous redox reaction to produce electrical energy and is not designed to be recharged.
-A voltaic cell is an electrochemical cell where a spontaneous redox reaction pushes electrons through an external circuit.
+A voltaic cell is an electrochemical cell in which a spontaneous redox reaction drives electron flow through an external circuit.

-A simple metal/metal ion cell has two half-cells.
-Each one is a metal electrode placed in a solution containing ions of that metal.
-The half-cells connect through an external wire and a salt bridge, an ion-conducting connection that completes the circuit while limiting mixing of the two solutions.
+In a simple metal/metal ion cell, there are two half-cells.
+Each one has a metal electrode placed in a solution containing ions of that metal.
+An external wire joins the half-cells, and so does a salt bridge, an ion-conducting connection that completes the circuit while limiting mixing of the two solutions.

 In a zinc–copper cell: